Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Application to the CRASH-3 RCT

-The four pairing methods (complete pairings, stratified pairings according to the time since injury, nearest neighbors and optimal pairing) are compared in \Cref{fig:p_final}.
+\textbf{Comments on \Cref{fig:p_final}.} The pairing methods (complete pairings, stratified pairings according to the time since injury, nearest neighbors) are compared in \Cref{fig:p_final}.

-\paragraph{Win Ratio with complete and stratified pairings.} These two pairings do not show significant results: 1 is in the confidence intervals, meaning that the Win Ratio analysis with these methods cannot conclude for or against treatment.
+\textit{Win Ratio with complete and stratified pairings.} Complete pairing does not show significant results: 0.5 is in the confidence intervals, meaning that this method cannot conclude for or against treatment.
+Stratified Win Ratio is still not significant, although stratifying seems to drift the results towards negative treatment effects (non-significatively).

-\paragraph{Nearest neighbors and optimal pairings on the covariates with the Mahanalobis distance.} Nearest neighbors have the same behavior if performed on the covariates.
-However, optimal pairings offer significant results against arm 1 in favor of placebo.

-\paragraph{Nearest neighbors and optimal pairings on the FAMD latent space.} However, when performed on the FAMD latent space, Win Ratio computed using nearest neighbors and optimal pairings are \emph{both} significant (in favor of placebo).
-This suggests that computing matchings and distances in different ways may lead to slightly different results.
-We believe that in our case, due to mixed categorical and numerical features, the FAMD approach with distances in this latent space seems to be the right approach.

-\paragraph{Distributional regression approaches.} The boxplots of the two distributional regression approaches (DRF and AIPW DRF) are however much larger, reminiscent of the larger variability of forest based approaches.
-As such, results for the DRF approach are not significant.
-However, the augmented approach, AIPW DRF, offers significant results (in favor of placebo) despite its large variance, illustrating its double robustness properties.
+\textit{Nearest neighbors.} Nearest neighbors obtain significant results.
+Indeed, matching being an extreme form of stratification, the small drift towards negative treatment effects is here magnified, and leads to have significant results.
+This becomes even more apparent when pairing in the FAMD latent space.

+\textit{Distributional regression approaches.} DRF obtains similar results, but with smaller violin plot: it seems more robust than the pairing methods in this setting, illustrating the strength of our new approach.
+The boxplots of our EIF augmented approaches is however a tiny bit larger.

-\paragraph{Conclusion from this study.} Our Win Ratio analysis of the CRASH-3 study suggestsa preference over placebo rather than over treatment.
+\textit{Conclusion from this study.} Our Win Ratio analysis of the CRASH-3 study suggests a preference over placebo rather than over treatment.
 This is not in contradiction with the conclusion of the CRASH-3 study, that were in favor of treatment only \emph{on a subpopulation}.
 ATEs computed on the whole population are indeed not statistically significant, as showed above.
-This suggests is the strength of our methodologies, that can lead to significant discoveries, in scenarios where traditional or stratified Win Ratio fail to do so.
-Indeed, as shown in the simple synthetic example in \Cref{ex:counter_emp,remark:pop_vs_indiv}, in the presence of heterogeneity one must be very careful at which estimand is being targeted.
-Further investigations would be necessary to draw clinical conclusions from a Win Ratio analysis of the CRASH-3 dataset.
+This suggests the strength of our methodologies, that can go beyond single outcomes or separately studying each outcome.